 Accents: Variety of Latin American and European Spanish

 Transcripts: Annual membership allows access to transcripts, exercises, and additional premium podcasts.

-Hosted by Rob, who is British but speaks excellent Spanish, and his Colombian partner Liz, who has a lovely accent.
-Episodes are easily digestible at about 10-20 minutes.
+Hosted by Rob, a Briton with excellent Spanish, and his Colombian partner Liz, who has a lovely accent.
+Episodes are easily digestible at 10-20 minutes.